chrischute/catal/README.md

 [Çatalhöyük](https://en.wikipedia.org/wiki/%C3%87atalh%C3%B6y%C3%BCk) is an
 UNESCO World Heritage Site located in modern day Turkey.
-This site has been the subject of the Çatalhöyük Research Project, an archaeology project which has collected over 150,000 photographs richly detailing buildings, artifacts, and ways of life of this civilization.
+This site has been the subject of the Çatalhöyük Research Project, in which archaeologists have collected over 150,000 photographs richly detailing buildings, artifacts, and ways of life of this civilization.